-Our approved FY 2017 Annual MTW Plan included a modification to this activity to ensure that households choose a unit that is appropriately sized and affordable for their income situation.
-Households assisted under the Term-Limited Assistance Program must select a unit whose number of bedrooms is within one bedroom of the voucher size.
+In order to ensure that households choose a unit that is appropriately sized and affordable for their income situation, households assisted under the Term-Limited Assistance Program must select a unit whose number of bedrooms is within one bedroom of the voucher size.
 For example, a family with a two-bedroom voucher may select a one-, two-, or three-bedroom unit.
-HACSB is working to incorporate the approved modification in our program policies in order to implement the changes.